shining-man/bsc_test/docs/en/blog/posts/bsc_release_v0-8-0.md

 categories:
   - Release Notes (Insider)
 ---

 [img_dashboard]: release_v0-8-0/dashboard.png
 [img_LadestrombegrenzungGrafana]: release_v0-8-0/LadestrombegrenzungGrafana.png
 [img_LadestrombegrenzungVrm]: release_v0-8-0/LadestrombegrenzungVrm.png

-# Version 0.8.0 (DE)
+# Version 0.8.0
-This version brings with it some improvements and extensions, especially the new **Dashboard**.
-Below is an overview of all changes since the last stable version:
+This version brings several improvements and enhancements, most notably the new **Dashboard**.
+Below is an overview of all changes since the last stable release:

-## 🌐 dashboard
+## 🌐 Dashboard
 One of the biggest changes is the new dashboard.
-At a glance, it shows all system -relevant information and live data.
+It provides a quick overview of all system-relevant information and live data.

 <!-- more -->

-!
-[IMG_Dashboard]
+![img_dashboard]

-## ✨ new functions
+## ✨ New Features

-- **Plausibility test for text input fields in the webui**
+- **Plausibility check for text input fields in the WebUI**
-This function increases input safety and reduces configuration errors.
+  This feature improves input reliability and reduces configuration errors.

-- **Immediate start of the autobalancer per trigger**
+- **Immediate start of the autobalancer via trigger**
-The autobalancer can now also be started directly via a trigger, which makes the process more flexible.
+  The autobalancer can now also be started directly via a trigger, offering more flexibility in operation.

 - **Additional options for the autobalancer**
-The autobalancer now offers additional options to better adapt it to specific requirements.
+  The autobalancer now offers extra options to better adapt it to specific requirements.
-    - **Ballance-spg. send as soon as the start time reaches**
+    - **Send balance voltage as soon as start time is reached**
-With this option, the balance voltage is sent as soon as the set starting time is reached.
+      With this option, the balance voltage is sent as soon as the defined start time is reached.
-    - **For start cells-to-do-it-all → Step 'Wait for Start-Zellspg.'**
+    - **On start cell voltage drop → step 'Wait for start cell voltage'**
-With this option, when the defined start cell voltage is fallen below, the step is "Wait for Start-Zellspg." changed.
-This also resets the ongoing timers.
+      If the defined start cell voltage is not reached, this option returns the process to the step “Wait for start cell voltage.”
+All running timers will be reset in this case.
-    - **Cutoff from Step 'Wait for Start-Zellspg.' deactivate**
+    - **Disable CutOff from step 'Wait for start cell voltage'**
-With this option, the Cutoff function is already in the step "Wait for Start-ZellSPG."
-Deactivated.
+      This option disables the CutOff feature already in the “Wait for start cell voltage” step.

-- **Dynamic voltage control to limit the charging current**
+- **Dynamic voltage regulation to limit charging current**
-With this function, the charging voltage is dynamically adjusted to keep the charging current within the configured corridor.
-If the charging current exceeds or below the defined area, the voltage is automatically corrected.  <br> <br>
+  This feature dynamically adjusts the charging voltage to keep the charging current within the configured range.
+If the charging current exceeds or falls below the defined limits, the voltage is automatically corrected.  <br><br>
-This function makes it possible to load the battery only up to a certain SOC (State of Charge) in order to extend its lifespan.  <br> <br>
+  This function allows charging the battery only up to a specific SoC (State of Charge) to extend its lifespan.  <br><br>
-The diagrams show a Victron system with activated voltage control.
-It is clearly recognizable that the charging current is limited and no energy flows into the battery.
-Instead, the excess energy is fed into the network, while the SoC remains almost constant over time. <br>
+  The diagrams show a Victron system with active voltage regulation.
+It is clearly visible that the charging current is limited and no energy flows into the battery.
+Instead, the excess energy is fed into the grid, while the SoC remains almost constant over time.<br>
-!
-[IMG_LADESTROM LITTION GRAFANA]
+  ![img_LadestrombegrenzungGrafana]
-!
-[IMG_LADESTROM LITTION VRM] <br>
+  ![img_LadestrombegrenzungVrm]<br>

-- **Support of the Pace PC200 via RS232**
+- **Support for PACE PC200 via RS232**
-The device can now also be read out via the serial interface (RS232).
+  The device can now also be read via the serial interface (RS232).

-## 🔌 Rest API extensions
+## 🔌 REST API Enhancements

-- **New Rest-Endpoint: `/restapi/io`**
+- **New REST endpoint: `/restapi/io`**
-From now on, digital inputs and relay status can be queried via this new REST Endpoint.
+  Digital inputs and relay statuses can now be queried via this new REST endpoint.

-- **Set `vTrigger` via the rest of the API**
+- **Setting `vTrigger` via the REST API**
-This extends the control options via external systems and enables more flexible integration.
+  This extends control capabilities from external systems and allows for more flexible integration.

-## 🛠️ Adjustments & bug fixes
+## 🛠️ Adjustments & Bugfixes

 - **Adjustment of the temperature range for alarm rules**
-The temperature range for the alarm rules has been optimized.
+  The temperature range for alarm rules has been optimized.

-- **Removal of data syrups in "Reduce charging current - SoC"**
+- **Fix for data type issues in “reduce charging current – SoC”**
-A problem with the data types in connection with the SOC loader regulation has been fixed.
+  A data type issue related to SoC charge control has been resolved.

-- **Troubleshoot when reading out the PIC data at SeplosV3**
+- **Bugfix when reading PIC data on SeplosV3**
-A problem when reading the PIC data was fixed for the SeplosV3 platform.
+  An issue with reading PIC data on the SeplosV3 platform has been fixed.